 ABSTRACT

-Thomas Edison and Albert Einstein were undoubtedly two of the greatest and most influential scientists of all time, and yet history shows that both were exceptional students.
-Today, they would likely be diagnosed as having special needs, due to their loss of concentration and lack of emotion control.
-However, exceptional students such as Edison and Einstein may also have advantageous characteristics such greater insight and sensitivity toward their surroundings or a more aggressive attitude and stronger performance in learning.
+Thomas Edison and Albert Einstein were undoubtedly two of the greatest and most influential scientists of all time, and yet history shows that both were regarded as slow learners by their teachers. .
+Today, they would likely be diagnosed as having special educational needs, due to their short span of concentration and lack of emotional control.
+However, exceptional students such as Edison and Einstein may also have advantageous characteristics such as greater insight and sensitivity toward their surroundings or a more aggressive attitude and stronger performance in learning.
 Such characteristics are likewise beneficial for engineers.
 As exceptional students do not necessarily respond optimally to traditional teaching methods, alternatives need to be sought.
 Learning through play could be an ideal approach for educating students with special needs.
 During play, students tend to concentrate better and be more self-disciplined as play is naturally interesting.
 Exceptional students potentially learn more from playing than from conventional teaching methods due to their keen powers of observation.